citahub/cita-sdk-swift/README.md

 * HTTP provider for connecting to Nervos testnet or any AppChain network.
 * Implementation of Nervos JSON-RPC API over HTTP.
-* Signer for sining a Nervos transaction.
+* Signer for signing a Nervos transaction.

 ## RPC API